 Bruce Buchanan, a lay member of the Commission, is president of Harris Enterprises, a media company based in Hutchinson.
 He received a bachelor's degree in journalism from Kansas State University in 1981.
 Following graduation, he worked as a reporter and editor at the Hutchinson News, then joined the Harris Group's management training program.
 In late 1984, he was named editor and publisher of the Parsons Sun.
 In 1990, he became editor and publisher of the Olathe Daily News.
 In 1996, he moved to Hutchinson as editor and publisher of The News.
 He became a director of Harris Enterprises in 1995 and vice president in 1998.
 He assumed his current post in 2006.
-Buchanan is on the board of the Hutchinson/Reno County Chamber of Commerce.
+Buchanan is on the board of the Hutchinson/Reno County Chamber of Commerce and the Kansas Cosmosphere Foundation.
 He is past president of the Kansas Press Association.
 Buchanan has been a member of the Commission since May 1999.

 Dr. Mary Davidson Cohen, a lay member of the Commission from Leawood, received a bachelor of science in education at the University of Missouri at Columbia in 1958.
 She received her master of arts in science education for elementary teachers from Columbia University in 1962 and her doctorate in education administration from University of Kansas in 1977.
 She began her education career as a teacher in 1958 teaching fifth, sixth, and seventh grades in the Kansas City, Missouri, School District.
-She also taught science for K-7 grades for the Kansas City School

-District's educational television station KCSD - Channel 19.
+She also taught science for K-7 grades for the Kansas City School District's educational television station KCSD - Channel 19.
 She was assistant vice chancellor for academic affairs at the University of Kansas Regents Center from 1976 to 1992.
 She served as assistant director of the William T. Kemper Foundation from 1993 to 1997.
 She served as vice president for adult and continuing education and dean of the graduate school at Saint Mary College in Leavenworth, Kansas, from 1997 to 1999.
-She served the U. S. Secretary of Education as the regional representative (SRR) for Region VII, covering the states of Iowa, Kansas, Missouri, and Nebraska.
+She has served as U. S. Secretary of Education as the regional representative (SRR) for Region VII, covering the states of Iowa, Kansas, Missouri, and Nebraska.
+She is the Executive Director of the Barton P. & Mary D. Cohen Charitable Trust.
 She has been a member of the Commission since July 2004.

 The Honorable Robert J. Fleming, a district judge from Parsons, received a BS/BA degree from Pittsburg State University in 1964 and a Juris Doctorate degree from Washburn University Law School in 1968.
 He practiced law in Pittsburg from 1968 until 1996, during which time he served as president of the Crawford County Bar Association, a member of the Law in Education Committee of the Kansas Bar Association, and a member of the Ethics and Grievance Committee of the Kansas Bar Association.
 Fleming was appointed to the bench in August 1996.
-He is currently a member of the Labette County Bar Association and the Kansas Bar Association.
-He served on the Board of Trustees of the Labette County Correctional Camp, was the previous chairman of the Eleventh Judicial District Community Corrections Board, is a member of the Executive Committee of the Kansas District Judges' Association, serves on the Nonjudicial Salary Initiative Committee, and as a member of the Kansas Judicial Council.
+He is currently a member of the Labette County Bar Association and the Kansas

+Bar Association.
+He served on the Board of Trustees of the Labette County Correctional Camp, was the previous chairman of the Eleventh Judicial District Community Corrections Board, was a former member, chairman of the Executive Committee, and past president of the Kansas District Judges' Association, and currently serves on the Nonjudicial Salary Initiative Committee and as a member of the Kansas Judicial Council.
 He has been a member of the Commission since May 1999.